GerHobbelt/owemdjee/README.md

 - **taskflow** [📁](./taskflow) [🌐](https://github.com/GerHobbelt/taskflow) -- quickly write parallel and heterogeneous task programs in modern C++.
 Taskflow is faster, more expressive, and easier for drop-in integration than many of existing task programming frameworks in handling complex parallel workloads.
 - **tcp_pubsub** [📁](./tcp_pubsub) [🌐](https://github.com/GerHobbelt/tcp_pubsub) -- a minimal publish-subscribe library that transports data via TCP. `tcp_pubsub` does not define a message format but only transports binary blobs.
 It does however define a protocol around that, which is kept as lightweight as possible.
 - **tcpshm** [📁](./tcpshm) [🌐](https://github.com/GerHobbelt/tcpshm) -- a connection-oriented persistent message queue framework based on TCP or SHM IPC for Linux.
 TCPSHM provides a reliable and efficient solution based on a sequence number and acknowledge mechanism, that every sent out msg is persisted in a send queue until sender got ack that it's been consumed by the receiver, so that disconnects/crashes are tolerated and the recovery process is purely automatic.
-- **tcpshm** [📁](./tcpshm) [🌐](https://github.com/GerHobbelt/tcpshm) -- a connection-oriented persistent message queue framework based on TCP or SHM IPC for Linux.
-TCPSHM provides a reliable and efficient solution based on a sequence number and acknowledge mechanism, that every sent out msg is persisted in a send queue until sender got ack that it's been consumed by the receiver, so that disconnects/crashes are tolerated and the recovery process is purely automatic.
 - **tensorflow** [📁](./tensorflow) [🌐](https://github.com/GerHobbelt/tensorflow) -- an end-to-end open source platform for machine learning.
 - **tensorflow-docs** [📁](./tensorflow-docs) [🌐](https://github.com/GerHobbelt/tensorflow-docs)
 - **tensorflow-io** [📁](./tensorflow-io) [🌐](https://github.com/GerHobbelt/tensorflow-io)